ntutic/json_scrapy/docs/topics/stats.rst

 Common Stats Collector uses
 ===========================

-Access the stats collector through the :attr:`~scrapy.crawler.Crawler.stats` attribute.
+Access the stats collector through the :attr:`~jscrapy.crawler.Crawler.stats` attribute.
 Here is an example of an extension that access stats::

     class ExtensionThatAccessStats: